wiseman-timelord/InfoEventMon/README.md

 - Layout of text needs work.
 - if report is over 30 minutes long, then generate new report.
 - it needs to detect up to 2 graphics cards and upto 3 sound devices (to fit in space).
-- add a drive info option to submenu, limit info per dive or drives to number or do horizontally.
+- add a drive info option to submenu, limit info per dive and/or do horizontally.
 2. the prompts for monitoring require instant activation of keypresses, so, all functions must now have this for consistency.

 ## Description